pandas-dev/pandas/web/pandas/pdeps/00xx-string-dtype.md

 ### Missing value semantics

-Given that all other default data types uses NaN semantics for missing values, this proposal says that a new default string dtype should still use the same default semantics.
+Given that all other default data types use NaN semantics for missing values, this proposal says that a new default string dtype should still use the same default semantics.
 Further, it should result in default data types when doing operations on the string column that result in a boolean or numeric data type (e.g., methods like `.str.startswith(..)` or `.str.len(..)`, or comparison operators like `==`, should result in default `int64` and `bool` data types).

-Because the current original `StringDtype` implementations already use `pd.NA` and return masked integer and boolean arrays in operations, a new variant of the existing dtypes that uses `NaN` and default data types is needed.
+Because the original `StringDtype` implementations already use `pd.NA` and return masked integer and boolean arrays in operations, a new variant of the existing dtypes that uses `NaN` and default data types is needed.

 ### Object-dtype "fallback" implementation